Scutigera coleoptrata: Morphology

 The body of an adult Scutigera coleoptrata is typically 25 to 35 mm in length, although larger specimens are sometimes encountered.
 Up to 15 pairs of long legs are attached to the rigid body.
 Together with the antennae they give the centipede an appearance of being 75 to 100 mm in length.
 The delicate legs enable it to reach surprising speeds of up to 0.4 m/s running across floors, up walls and along ceilings.
-Its body is yellowish-grey and has three dark dorsal stripes running down its length; the legs also have dark stripes.
-S. coleoptrata has developed automimicry in that its tail-like hind legs present the appearance of antennae.
+Its body is yellowish-gray and has three dark dorsal stripes running down its length; the legs also have dark stripes.
+S. coleoptrata has developed automimicry in that its tail-like hind-legs present the appearance of antennae.
 When the centipede is at rest, it is not easy to tell its cranial end from its caudal end.

-Unlike most other centipedes, house centipedes and their close relatives have well-developed faceted eyes.
+Unlike most other centipedes, house-centipedes and their close relatives have well-developed faceted eyes.

 Reproduction and development

-House centipedes lay their eggs in spring.
+House-centipedes lay their eggs in spring.
 In a laboratory observation of 24 house centipedes, an average of 63 and a maximum of 151 eggs were laid.
 As with many other arthropods, the larvae look like miniature versions of the adult, albeit with fewer legs.
 Young centipedes have four pairs of legs when they are hatched.
 They gain a new pair with the first molting, and two pairs with each of their five subsequent moltings.
 Adults with 15 pairs of legs retain that number through three more molting stages (sequence 4-5-7-9-11-13-15-15-15-15 pairs).

-House centipedes live anywhere from three to seven years, depending on the environment.
+House-centipedes live anywhere from three to seven years, depending on the environment.
 They can start breeding in their third year.
 To begin mating, the male and female circle around each other.
 They initiate contact with their antennae.
 The male deposits his sperm on the ground and the female then uses it to fertilize her eggs.